ubernostrum/django-registration/docs/faq.rst

     unit-testing tools, and supports several ways to execute its test
     suite:

-    * Within a Django project, simply invoke ``manage.py test registration``.
+    * Within a Django project, invoke ``manage.py test registration``.

-    * If you've installed django-registration (so that it's on your Python import path) and Django, but don't yet have a project created or want to test independently of a project, you can run ``registration/runtests.py``, or you can invoke ``python setup.py test`` (which will simply run ``registration/runtests.py``).
+    * If you've installed django-registration (so that it's on your Python import path) and Django, but don't yet have a project created or want to test independently of a project, you can run ``registration/runtests.py``, or you can invoke ``python setup.py test`` (which will run ``registration/runtests.py``).

     Additionally, the ``setup.cfg`` file included in
     django-registration provides configuration for `coverage.py